 Strategic BDRs positively impact mid-funnel engagement, improve data quality, and focus on nurturing stronger relationships.

-An account-based program should be designed to help BDRs work smarter, not harder, by ensuring that the target accounts they are reaching out to are warmed up, prioritizing outbound sales efforts on accounts with the highest likelihood of generating pipeline.
+An account-based program should be designed to help BDRs work smarter, not harder.
+It should ensure that the target accounts they are reaching out to are warmed up and prioritize outbound sales efforts on accounts with the highest likelihood of generating pipeline.

 Impacting Mid-Funnel Engagement